-- 1 Entire range not usable due to narrrow band interference.
-See Biretta (1991). - 2 Entire range not usable due to narrrow band interference.
-A filter passing 609-613 MHz must be used at some antennas.
-See Biretta (1991). - 3 Biretta's upper limit of 1.70 GHz was measured using a bandwidth of 16 MHz, indicating that broad band observations above that frequency will be problematic.
+(a) Entire range not usable due to narrrow band radio frequency interference (RFI); see Biretta (1991).

+(b) Entire range not usable due to television interference; see Biretta (1991).
+A filter passing 609-613 MHz is routinely used at all antennas.
+Although this filter can be removed, its removal is not recommended.

+(c) UPPER LIMIT: Biretta's upper limit of 1.70 GHz was measured using a bandwidth of 16 MHz, indicating that broad band observations above that frequency will be problematic.
 The design specification upper limit is 1.75 GHz to accommodate the 1.72 GHz OH line.
-The 20cm receiver/feed should permit narrow band (e.g., OH line) work at 1.72 GHz, but the success of such observations will depend upon the interference environment. - 4 With 13/4cm dichroic. - 5 Design specification.
+The 20 cm receiver/feed should permit narrow band (e.g., OH line) work at 1.72 GHz, but the success of such observations will depend upon the RFI environment.
+LOWER LIMIT: FD and KP have additional filters to limit local radar RFI below 1350 MHz.
+The local radar RFI at SC is so extreme that SC's IF converter output is filtered to pass only 700 to 1000 MHz; consequently, multi-frequency synthesis observations involving SC require two front end synthesizer settings to span the 20 cm band and so cannot be done simultaneously.